fractalic-ai/fractalic/fractalic_readme_structured.md

 ```

 **How this works:**
-The first `@llm` operation combines the `# Your goal` context with `tools: mcp/replicate`, triggering two sequential tool calls.
-The `Replicate_get_models` call uses `jq_filter` to pre-process the API response, extracting only schema components rather than full model data—this prevents context bloat while providing necessary parameter information.
-The `Replicate_create_models_predictions` call then uses this schema knowledge to generate the image, with results flowing into the default `# LLM response block`.

-The second `@llm` operation switches tool ecosystems entirely, using `tools: shell_tool` to interact with the local system.
-It receives context from `# Image download instructions` plus the image URL from the previous operation's output.
-The shell commands execute sequentially (check, download, verify, open), with each command's output captured in the response block.
-This demonstrates Fractalic's ability to bridge cloud APIs and local system operations within a single document flow.
+This example shows how Fractalic can connect to an online service (Replicate) to create an image, then use your computer's own tools to download and open it.

+The first `@llm` step is a two-part conversation with the Replicate service.
+First, it asks for the "schema" of the image model.
+Think of this as asking for the instruction manual.
+We use a `jq_filter` to tell Fractalic we only want the important parts of that manual, which saves time and keeps our document from getting cluttered.
+With that information, it then makes a second call to actually generate the bunny image.

+The second `@llm` step switches gears completely.
+It uses the `shell_tool` to run commands directly on your computer.
+It takes the image URL from the first step and uses standard command-line tools like `curl` to download the image and `open` to view it.
+This demonstrates how easily Fractalic can bridge the gap between cloud services and your local machine.

 **What happened here:**
 - **Tool Chaining**: MCP Replicate integration followed by shell commands, demonstrating how different tool types work together